erdogant/hgboost/docs/source/Classification.rst

 xgboost
 ---------

-The specific list of parameters used for xgboost:
+The specific list of parameters used for xgboost: func:`hgboost.hgboost.hgboost.xgboost`

 .. code:: python